 After hiking around these cliffs for a few hours don’t forget to enjoy that Guinness as a reward!

 9. Moraine Lake in Banff, Canada

-With perfectly blue water, jagged mountain backdrop and easy access, Moraine Lake is a favorite amongst many photographers.
+With perfectly blue water, a jagged mountain backdrop, and easy access, Moraine Lake is a favorite among many photographers.
 It’s easy to fall in love with this place and hard to leave it.

 10. Secret Beach in Oregon

 At times I thought that I had seen and done everything there is to see and do in Oregon but somehow it always continues to amaze me.

 During one of my road trips from Oregon to LA, a random turnoff from Highway 1 led us to explore a beautiful secluded beach that felt like a dream.
 With black volcanic sand and rocky cliffs, it looked more like something you would find in Iceland than at a random stop along the Oregon coast.
 It’s the perfect place to stop for a walk, stretch your legs and breathe in some fresh ocean air along the coastal drive.

 With so many amazing adventures in 2017, it has been one of my favorite travel years so far but I’m even more excited to see what new adventures 2018 will bring!